You have the prospect who you know would benefit from working with you, but they simply will not respond to you.

 Not everyone uses the same communication techniques you use.
 Just because you like email, doesn’t mean the prospect does.

-Change up your methods by using the telephone, email, in-person, and even regular mail.
+Change up your methods by using the phone, email, in-person, and even regular mail.
 Do not, however, fall into the bad habit of sending the same information via multiple means.

 Each prospecting message must contain different information.